 Where is the site?

 Our office address is not at the release site.
 We do not publicise the location of the release site to avoid undue disturbance to the birds, farm tenants and the MoD.
 When you make a booking you will be given full directions to the meeting point.
-Please note: there is a £1 parking charge per vehicle at the meeting site.

 Do you have toilets?

 Yes.
 As part of our parking arrangements there is access to toilets before and after your visit.

 There is no walking involved.
 You will be met in the car park and taken to our viewing hide by a Land Rover.

 Binoculars are useful for viewing the bustards so if you have a pair then do bring them along.
 But don’t worry if you don’t have any as the Great Bustard Group provide good quality telescopes (Swarovski) and binoculars for your use.

 Unfortunately, due to the rustic setting of the release site we are not able to provide disabled access.
 However, our staff are happy to assist you and will do everything they can to make the trips available if possible.

 Certainly not!
 We have had babies and great-grandparents aged 96 join our tours!
 If you are agile enough to get in and out of a Land Rover you can enjoy a tour of the release site, and our staff are only too willing to assist you if necessary.